Our First 'Discover Troutbeck' Event

-The very first one will be held on Monday 26th May, 2014 (Bank Holiday Monday).
+The very first Discover Troutbeck event was held on Monday 26th May, 2014 (Bank Holiday Monday).

-There will be a choice of guided group walks for all ages and abilities, led by our very own local experts, featuring the history, vernacular architecture, and natural environment of our beautiful valley.
+There was a choice of guided group walks for all ages and abilities, led by our very own local experts, featuring the history, vernacular architecture, and natural environment of our beautiful valley.

-As well as planning the walks, we are also busy gathering historic photos, memorabilia and archives for a Memories of Troutbeck exhibit to be displayed on the walls of the Village Institute.
+Historic photos, memorabilia and archives for a Memories of Troutbeck exhibit were displayed on the walls of the Village Institute.

-And, of course, our famous traditional afternoon teas and home-made snacks will be a major attraction, served throughout the day in the Village Institute.
+And, of course, our famous traditional afternoon teas and home-made snacks were a major attraction, served throughout the day in the Village Institute.

 Other Website News…